Vamin-co/operatingSystems/Lab1/shell_script_automation_report.md

 This command changes the owner of `data.txt` to the user `john`.
 Useful when working with permissions on shared files or system resources.

 ---

-## Purpose of This Script
-The goal of the script is to practice:
-- Automating repetitive tasks
-- Creating structured file systems
-- Writing dynamic content using shell commands
-- Understanding how to work with arrays, loops, and file redirection in bash